-EDUC 315 Classroom Technology Tools 3 EDUC 350 Language Development in Young Children 3 EDUC 360 Elementary Curriculum and Instruction: Reading and Language Arts 5 EDUC 373 Elementary Curriculum and Instruction: Mathematics 4 EDUC 382 Elementary Curriculum and Instruction: Social Studies 2 EDUC 383 Elementary Curriculum and Instruction: Science and Health 3 EDUC 390 Measurement and Evaluation in Education 4 EDUC 405 Classroom Organization and Management 3 EDUC 410 Philosophy of Education 3 EDUC 425 Legal and Ethical Aspects of Education 2 EDUC 444 Teaching Culturally Diverse Students 2 EDUC 476 Student Teaching Orientation 0 EDUC 480 Student Teaching in the Elementary School 12 EDUC 495 Colloquium: Child Abuse 0 SPED 405 Teaching The Exceptional Child 3 not passed the WEST-E, he/she may petition the School of Education and Psychology to proceed to student teaching.
-If the petition is granted, the candidate will sign a statement of understanding that if he/she does not pass the WEST-E but completes all other requirements, the B.S.
+EDUC 315 Classroom Technology Tools 2 EDUC 350 Language Development in Young Children 3 EDUC 360 Elementary Curriculum and Instruction: Reading and Language Arts I 3

+EDUC 361 Elementary Curriculum and Instruction: Reading and Language Arts II 4 EDUC 373 Elementary Curriculum and Instruction: STEM I: Mathematics & Technology 4 EDUC 382 Elementary Curriculum and Instruction: Social Studies 3 EDUC 383 Elementary Curriculum and Instruction: STEM II: Science and Engineering 4 EDUC 390 Measurement and Evaluation in Education 4 EDUC 405 Elementary Classroom Organization and Management 4 EDUC 410 Philosophy of Education 3 EDUC 421 Principles of Teaching and Learning in Inclusive Classrooms 4 EDUC 444 Teaching and Learning: Cultural Diversity and Small Schools 3 EDUC 450 Introduction to Student Teaching Field Experience 1 EDUC 460 Elementary Student Teaching Part I 2 EDUC 470 Elementary Student Teaching Part II: Assessment 3 EDUC 480 Elementary Student Teaching Part III 12 EDUC 495 Colloquium: Child Abuse 0 Total Teacher Certification Course Credits 59

+Washington State Assessment Instructions:

+Completing both sections of the National Evaluation Series (NES) in Elementary Education is a prerequisite for EDUC 480 Part III.
+If a candidate does not pass, after attempting more than once, he/she may petition the School of Education and Psychology to proceed into EDUC 480 PART II.
+If the petition is granted, the candidate will sign a statement of understanding that since he/she did not pass the NES but completed all other requirements, the B.S.
 Elementary Education degree will be granted without Washington state teacher certification.
-Students must pass the WEST-E in elementary education to receive Washington state teacher certification.
+Students must pass the NES and any other required Washington state assessment instrument in elementary education to receive Washington state teacher certification.

-Washington Educator Skills Test-Endorsement (WEST-E):

-Students must pass the WEST-E in elementary education before beginning their student teaching.
-If after attempting more than once, a candidate has